 Tips for Making these Cookies

 Lining the cookie pan with parchment paper is the best way to bake these cookies.
 A silicone mat can also be used.
-This makes for easier clean up but also prevents the cookies from spreading too much.
+This makes for easier cleanup but also prevents the cookies from spreading too much.
 A greased pan will allow the cookies to spread too much.

 A cooling rack is a must for this recipe.
 The cookies will continue to bake if you leave them on the hot pan too long.
 In order to keep these cookies soft, you have to stop the baking process.
-This is done by moving the cookies to a cooling rack to cool after 1 minute after taking them out of the oven.
+This is done by moving the cookies to a cooling rack to cool for 1 minute after taking them out of the oven.